HSF/hsf.github.io/newsletter/_posts/2018-04-10-WLCG-HSF-Naples.md

 <!-- TrickTrack, ACTS mention? -->

-For producing simulated events there were two full sessions.
+There were two full sessions dedicated to the event simulation domain.
 Producing events with better underlying physics is needed for both HL-LHC and the intensity frontier programs, where accuracy of understanding rare processes is a key to success.
 In addition, there is a need to speed